nidhaloff/igel/README.rst

             cv: # [int] -> number of kfold (default 5)
             n_jobs:   # [signed int] -> The number of CPUs to use to do the computation (default None)
             verbose: # [int] -> The verbosity level. (default 0)
+        hyperparameter_search:
+            method: grid_search   # method you want to use: grid_search and random_search are supported
+            parameter_grid:     # put your parameters grid here that you want to use, an example is provided below
+                param1: [val1, val2]
+                param2: [val1, val2]
+            arguments:  # additional arguments you want to provide for the hyperparameter search
+                cv: 5   # number of folds
+                refit: true   # whether to refit the model after the search
+                return_train_score: false   # whether to return the train score
+                verbose: 0      # verbosity level

     # target you want to predict
     target:  # list of strings: basically put here the column(s), you want to predict that exist in your csv dataset